 It's the most wonderful time of the year...of course, we mean it's time for the North Pole Express!

-For those that haven't had the chance to experience the magic of riding the North Pole Express, it's a fun Christmas outing for the whole family riding the rails.
+For those who haven't had the chance to experience the magic of riding the North Pole Express, it's a fun Christmas outing for the whole family riding the rails.
 Here's a few insider tips that will help enhance your Christmas spirit.

-Don't be lulled into a false sense of security even if you have the 11 a.m. departure time; Grapevine is the Christmas Capital of Texas after all, and there are a lot of visitors in and around Grapevine that aren't necessarily there just for the North Pole Express.
+Don't be lulled into a false sense of security even if you have the 11:45 a.m. ticket boarding time; Grapevine is the Christmas Capital of Texas after all, and there are a lot of visitors in and around Grapevine that aren't necessarily there just for the North Pole Express.
 Parking, walking to the boarding area, and getting your physical tickets can take up to 30 minutes alone.
 So leave ample time to get the family moving because considering all of the North Pole Express tickets are typically sold out months in advance, the chances of "hopping on the next train" are usually less than a 1% probability.

 Use the Shuttle